 ARTICLE VIII.
-HEARSAY Rule 801 - Definitions That Apply To This Article (1) a person's oral or written assertion; or (2) a person's nonverbal conduct, if the person intended it as an assertion. b) Declarant.
-"Declarant" means the person who made the statement. c) Hearsay.
-"Hearsay" means a prior statement - one the declarant does not make while testifying at the current trial or hearing - that a party offers in a wideness to prove the truth of the matter asserted. evidence to prove the truth of the matter asserted by the declarant. d) Statements That Are Not Hearsay.
+HEARSAY Rule 801.
+Definitions ARTICLE VIII.
+HEARSAY Rule 801.
+Definitions That Apply to This Article; Exclusions from Hearsay The following definitions apply under this article: (a) Statement.
+A "statement" is (1) an oral or written assertion or (2) nonverbal conduct of a person, if it is intended by the person as an assertion. (a) Statement.
+"Statement" means a person's oral assertion, written assertion, or nonverbal conduct, if the person intended it as an assertion. (b) Declarant.
+A "declarant" is a person who makes a statement. (b) Declarant.
+"Declarant" means the person who made the statement. (c) Hearsay.
+"Hearsay" is a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted. (c) Hearsay.
+"Hearsay" means a statement that: (1) the declarant does not make while testifying at the current trial or hearing; and (2) a party offers in evidence to prove the truth of the matter asserted in the statement. (d) Statements which are not hearsay.
+A statement is not hearsay if- (1) Prior statement by witness.
+The declarant testifies at the trial or hearing and is subject to cross- examination concerning the statement, and the statement is (A) inconsistent with the declarant's testimony, and was given under oath subject to the penalty of perjury at a trial, hearing, or other proceeding, or in a deposition, or (B) consistent with the declarant's testimony and is offered to rebut an express or implied charge against the declarant of recent fabrication or improper influence or motive, or (C) one of identification of a person made after perceiving the person; or (d) Statements That Are Not Hearsay.
 A statement that meets the following conditions is not hearsay: (1) A Declarant-Witness's Prior Statement.
-The declarant testifies and is subject to cross-examination about the prior statement, and the statement: (A) is inconsistent with the declarant's testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition; (B) is consistent with the declarant's testimony and is offered to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or c)
+The declarant testifies and is subject to cross-examination about a prior statement, and the statement: (A) is inconsistent with the declarant's testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition; (B) is consistent with the declarant's testimony and is offered to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or (C) identifies a person as someone the declarant perceived earlier.